kulvind3r/GamingGaiden/Readme.md

     - Shows most played games and number of games played per platform.
     - Daily, Monthly and Yearly play time statstics.
 - #### Quality of Life Features
     - Extremely lightweight.
 7 MB install size.
 Single process.
-Uses less than 50 MB Memory and 1% CPU.
+Uses less than 50 MB Memory and less than 1% CPU.
     - Completely offline and portable.
 No internet required.
 All data stored locally.
     - Automated data backup on every gaming session.
 Keeps 5 latest backups.
     - Automated scheduled task setup on install to run at startup and start tracking.